Franz Pfeiffer (physicist): Research

 Pfeiffer contributed to the extension of known imaging modalities such as Differential interference contrast microscopy and Dark-field microscopy to the X-ray regime.
-In 2006 he demonstrated the feasibility of phase sensitive X-ray imaging with conventional, polychromatic X-ray sources and a grating interferometer.
+In 2006, he demonstrated the feasibility of phase sensitive X-ray imaging with conventional, polychromatic X-ray sources and a grating interferometer.
 This enlarged the potential of X-ray phase imaging for clinical use as before the technique was only possible at synchrotron facilities.
 Pfeiffer further introduced the extraction of a supplementary signal (so-called "dark-field signal") sensitive to porous microstructure of a sample based on X-ray scattering.
-His research group at the Technical University Munich demonstrated a range of possible applications of the new modalities in medical and material research.
+His research group at the Technical University of Munich demonstrated a range of possible applications of the new modalities in medical and material research.

 Further Pfeiffer is known for his research in X-ray Ptychography, X-ray tensor tomography, grating-based Neutron interferometric imaging and iterative CT reconstruction algorithms.
 He is author and co-author of more than 250 scientific publications and inventor in several patents.

-In 2011 he was awarded the Leibniz Prize for his achievements in X-ray physics.
+In 2011, he was awarded the Leibniz Prize for his achievements in X-ray physics.